vsillan/game-server-programming-course/presentations/intro.md

 ### What can we do with a game server?

-Player to player interaction
+Player to player interaction <!-- .element: class="fragment" -->

-Persist the game data
+Persist the game data <!-- .element: class="fragment" -->

-Share collective game state between clients
+Share collective game state between clients <!-- .element: class="fragment" -->

-Authorize player actions (prevent cheating)
+Authorize player actions (prevent cheating) <!-- .element: class="fragment" -->

-Gather and analyze data analytics
+Gather and analyze data analytics <!-- .element: class="fragment" -->

-Do simulation that is too expensive for the client
+Do simulation that is too expensive for the client <!-- .element: class="fragment" -->

 Note:

 - Player to player interaction: can be anything from real-time multiplayer to chat and facilitating in-game economies
 - Persisting the data can be: saving profiles, maintaining a game world etc.
-- Authorizing the player actions is key to competitive games, the assumption is that the client can always be hacked and thus all critical client actions should be verified by the server
+- Authorizing the player actions is a mustcompetitive games, the assumption is that the client can always be hacked and thus all critical client actions should be verified by the server
 - Data analytics is a growing field in gaming (many games that are provided as a service usually have a person or even a team dedicated to data analytics)

 ---

 ### The cost

-Programming and maintaining the server(s) as long as the game is alive
+Programming and maintaining the server(s) as long as the game is alive <!-- .element: class="fragment" -->

-Server-side usually multiplies the complexity of the client
+Server-side usually multiplies the complexity of the client <!-- .element: class="fragment" -->

-Servers and network traffic are not free
+Servers and network traffic create operating costs <!-- .element: class="fragment" -->

-Popular multiplayer games will be targeted by hackers and cheaters
+Popular multiplayer games will be targeted by hackers and cheaters <!-- .element: class="fragment" -->

-Online games often require “extra” features
+Online games often require “extra” features <!-- .element: class="fragment" -->

-There is always latency (and the amount varies)

 Note:

+- There is always latency (and the amount varies)
 - Online games usually require extra features on top of the core gameplay such as chat, matchmaking and leaderboards.
 - Network debugging is a lot more difficult than debugging a single player game
 - Maintenance issue is starting to fade away with the advent of serverless, good 3rd party service providers etc